-Rohatgi et al. (1976) enhanced damping capacity and machinability of cast pure aluminum and its alloy by adding graphite particles.
+Rohatgi et al. (1976) enhanced damping capacity and machinability of cast pure aluminium and its alloy by adding graphite particles.
 Torsion pendulum was utilized to determine damping capacity at constant strain.
-The results showed that graphite increased the damping capacity; the rises of damping increases with graphite content reaching to cast iron damping behavior at higher content of graphite [14].
-Crawley et al. (1987) studied damping behavior in as a cast aluminum beam and aluminum matrix composites.
-Al2024, Al6061, graphite/Al6061 and graphite/AZ91C magnesium matrix were tested with different frequencies and stresss.
-It has found that alloys behavior differs from the predicted results by Zener Modal [15].
-Kuzumaki et al. (1998) incorporated carbon nanotubes CNTs in aluminum by hot-press and hot-extrusion methods.
-From TEM observations, it had been shown that the CNTs in Al composite are not damaged during preparation.
-Also, the ultimate tensile strength of the nanocomposites was slightly affected by the annealing time at 873 K, while pure aluminum was significantly decreased with time [16].
+The results showed that graphite increased the damping capacity; the rises of damping increases with graphite content reaching to cast iron damping behaviour at higher content of graphite [14].
+Crawley et al. (1987) studied damping behaviour in the aluminium beam and aluminium matrix composites.
+Al2024, Al6061, graphite/Al6061 and graphite/AZ91C magnesium matrix were tested with different frequencies and stress.
+It was found that alloys behaviour differs from the predicted results by Zener Modal [15].
+Kuzumaki et al. (1998) incorporated carbon nanotubes (CNTs) in aluminium by hot-press and hot-extrusion methods.
+From TEM observations, the CNTs in Al composite are found not damaged during preparation.
+Also, the ultimate tensile strength of the nanocomposites was slightly affected by the annealing time at 873 K, while pure aluminium was significantly decreased with time [16].
 Deng et al. (2007) published two papers about 2024Al and nanocomposites.
-They prepared aluminum reinforced with CNTs using isostatic pressing then hot extrusion.
-They noticed that CNTs react with Al forming $Al_4C_3$ phases when heated above 656.3 °C. The CNTs adding enhanced mechanical properties of nanocomposites significantly and tensile strength and Young's modulus was better than pure 2024 Al alloy.
-The results revealed CNTs enhance the high damping capabilities of metal matrix at an elevated temperature without losses in the mechanical strength of a metal matrix [17,18].
-Also, Hussain et al. (2017) founded that composites' density and hardness improved with the increasing of CNTs amount into pure aluminum matrix [19].
-Zhou et al. (2017) enhanced load transfer between MWCNTs and Al matrix using interfacial reactions by heat treatment forming aluminum carbide which acts as anchor hinder of slippage [20].
+They prepared aluminium reinforced with CNTs using isostatic pressing then hot extrusion.
+They noticed that CNTs react with Al forming Al4C3 phases when heated above 656.3°C. The CNTs adding enhanced mechanical properties of nanocomposites significantly and tensile strength and Young's modulus was better than pure 2024 Al alloy.
+The results revealed CNTs enhance the high damping capabilities of a metal matrix at an elevated temperature without losses in the mechanical strength of a metal matrix [17,18].
+Also, Hussain et al. (2017) found that composites' density and hardness improved with the increasing of CNTs amount into pure aluminium matrix [19].
+Zhou et al. (2017) enhanced load transfer between MWCNTs and Al matrix using interfacial reactions by heat treatment forming aluminium carbide which acts as anchor hinder of slippage [20].
 Numerous reviews were reported that focuses on properties and application of metals matrix composites and nanocomposites [21].

-Aluminum has been widely utilized in structural engineering and aircraft manufacturing due to lightweight, ductile, and corrosion resistance.
-But aluminum is not tough enough during vibration as stainless steel.
+Aluminium has been widely utilized in structural engineering and aircraft manufacturing due to lightweight, ductile, and corrosion resistance.
+However, aluminium is not tough enough during vibration as stainless steel.
 Therefore numerous diffident alloys and composite were created during the last decades.
 Many different factors affect the damping of metals and alloys.
 Some of them are environmental like temperature, frequency, stresses, and fatigue cycles.
-While intrinsic factors that relate to the material structure itself also have a significant influence on internal damping like grain size, pore size, and content, miscibility of alloy phases, bonding strength among amount composite components ..... etc. Therefore in this study, it was utilized the same matrix (aluminum) in three different cases (pure aluminum, 7074 aluminum alloy, and CNT reinforced aluminum) to show the effect of internal material structure on the transverse vibration and mechanical properties.
+While intrinsic factors that relate to the material structure itself also have a significant influence on internal dampings like grain size, pore size, and content, miscibility of alloy phases, bonding strength among amount composite components, etc. Therefore in this study, it was utilized the same matrix (aluminium) in three different cases (pure aluminium, 7074 aluminium alloy, and CNT reinforced aluminium) to show the effect of internal material structure on the transverse vibration and mechanical properties.

-This work aims to make comparative study of dynamic behavior and mechanical properties of Al, 7020 Al alloy and Al-MWCNTs composites.
+This work aims to compare the dynamic behaviour and mechanical properties of Al, 7020 Al alloy and Al-MWCNTs composites.
 Transverse vibration at different load, tensile test, flexural test and hardness are determined.
-Energy dispersive spectroscopy EDS, scanning electron microscope SEM and optical microscope are also utilized for characterization.
+Energy dispersive spectroscopy (EDS), scanning electron microscope (SEM) and optical microscope are also utilized for characterization.